Rohith-AIDS/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: Varsha Ajith
+Developed by: SV Rohithkumar
-RegisterNumber:  212221230118
+RegisterNumber:  212221230084
 */
 import pandas as pd
 import numpy as np